LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 </downloads/complex_custom_objects/custom_camera_block.py>` to run it locally
 on your machine.
 Note that the :py:`'Webcam'` camera is used here, so this example will require a camera readable by OpenCV to be plugged to the computer.
-The instantiation of custom image processing in Crappy is definitely one of the most advanced things you can perform, but it is totally worth it if you want to have your processing parallelized with the acquisition and the display and/or recording of the images.
-There will likely be changes and improvements on these aspects in future releases.
+This all-in-one extension path is one of the most advanced customization tasks in Crappy, but remains useful when the processing should be tightly packaged with acquisition, display, and recording.
+For new image pipelines whose stages should be reusable or combined independently, prefer the custom VisionBlock approach from the previous section.

-6. Sharing custom objects and Blocks
+7. Sharing custom objects and Blocks
 ------------------------------------

 .. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>